A squint, or strabismus, is a condition in which the eyes do not align properly.

 Children and babies should have routine eye checks as they develop.
-The American Optometric Association recommends starting eye tests at 9 months, or earlier if the child has a constant eye turn.
+The American Optometric Association recommends starting eye tests at 6 months of age, or earlier if the child has a constant eye turn.

-If there are signs of strabismus, the physician or optician will refer the child to an ophthalmologist.
+If there are signs of strabismus, the physician or optician will refer the child to an optometrist or ophthalmologist.

-The ophthalmologist will probably use eye drops that dilate the pupils before the test is done.
+The eye doctor will probably use eye drops that dilate the pupils before testing is done.

-The Hirschberg test, or Hirschberg corneal reflex test, is used to assess whether the patient has strabismus.
+The Hirschberg test, or Hirschberg corneal reflex test, is one of many tests used to

-The ophthalmologist shines a light in the eye and observes where the light reflects from the corneas.
+The eye doctor shines a light in the eye and observes where the light reflects from the corneas.